 \subsection{Privacy Model}

 We proceed to formally define privacy leaked by users based on their public profiles, i.e., request traces.
-The previous work \cite{Guerraoui2017} has fully explored the amount of privacy disclosed given that a user clicks an item or not in recommender systems.
-We leverage this definition to model the privacy leakage of users in online video systems. { \textit{ Intuitively speaking, it is more difficult to infer a user's personal interest and discriminate one user from others if its public request profile is very similar to others.
-In other words, a user profile with a significant discrepancy from others will expose more privacy such that the adversary can easily identify the user's personal interest. } Considering a popular video $i_0$, the probability of a user $u_0$ requesting and watching $i_0$ is higher than that of other cold videos \cite{zhang2022}.
-The event $r_{u_0, i_0}^t=0$ will expose the privacy that the user likely does not prefer video $i_0$.
-In contrast, if user $u_1$ requests for a cold video $i_1$, the event $r_{u_1, i_1}^t=1$ implying that user $u_1$ likes video $i_1$ makes it easy to distinguish the view preference of user $u_1$ from others.
+A previous work~\cite{Guerraoui2017} has fully explored the amount of privacy disclosed given that a user clicks an item or not in recommender systems.
+We leverage this definition to model the privacy leakage of users in online video systems.

+{ \begin{remark} Intuitively, it is more difficult to infer a user's interest and discriminate one user from others if its public request profile is similar to others.
+In other words, a user profile with a significant discrepancy from others will expose more privacy risk such that the adversary can easily identify the user's interest. \end{remark}}

+Considering a popular video $i_0$, the probability of a user $u_0$ requesting and watching $i_0$ is higher than that of other cold videos~\cite{zhang2022}.
+The event $r_{u_0, i_0}^t=0$ will expose the privacy that the user likely does not prefer the video $i_0$.
+In contrast, if the user $u_1$ requests for a cold video $i_1$, the event $r_{u_1, i_1}^t=1$ implies that $u_1$ likes the video $i_1$, and this makes it easy to distinguish the view preference of $u_1$ from other users.

-Based on the above intuition, we adopt \textit{self-entropy}, defined in \cite{Gray2011} and leveraged by \cite{Guerraoui2017} to measure privacy as well, as the privacy metric to measure the distance between a user profile and the public profile.
+Based on the above intuition, we adopt a notion of \textit{self-entropy}, defined in~\cite{Gray2011} and leveraged by~\cite{Guerraoui2017}, to measure the distance between a user profile and the public profile.
 Through self-entropy, we establish a disclosure probabilistic model to quantify the privacy of user profiles.
-Let vector $\bm{m}^t=\sum_{\forall u}\bm{r}_{u}^t$ denote the total number of requests for each video until time slot $t$, which can be maintained independently by all UDs in the system given public profiles $\bm{r}_u^t,\forall u$.
+Let vector $\bm{m}^t=\sum_{\forall u}\bm{r}_{u}^t$ denote the total number of requests for each video until time slot $t$, which can be maintained independently by all UDs in the system given public profiles $\bm{r}_u^t,~\forall u$.
 Based on the aggregated item $m_i^t$ in vector $\bm{m}^t$, a disclosure probabilistic model (i.e., a random variable $\text{Z}_i$) can be defined to evaluate disclosure privacy.
-Here $\text{Z}_i$ is a binary variable (i.e., $\text{Z}_i \in\{0,1\}$), representing the event whether video $i$ is requested or not.
+Here, $\text{Z}_i$ is a Bernoulli random variable (i.e., $\text{Z}_i \in\{0,1\}$), representing the event whether the video $i$ is requested or not.
 The probability mass function of $\text{Z}_i$ is determined by: